cisagov/get.gov/pages/domains/domains_eligibility.md

 Domain requests from legislative commissions must come from the head of the commission, or the head or CIO of the parent agency, if there is one.

 ### Interstate organizations
-Domain requests from interstate organizations must be authorized by the highest-ranking executive (president, director, chair, or equivalent) or one of the state’s governors or CIOs.
+Domain requests from interstate organizations must be authorized by someone in a role of significant, executive responsibility within the organization (president, director, chair, senior technology officer, or equivalent) or one of the state’s governors or CIOs.

 ### U.S. states and territories

 #### States and territories: executive branch
-Domain requests from states and territories must be authorized by the governor or the state CIO.
+Domain requests from states and territories must be authorized by the governor or someone in a role of significant, executive responsibility within the agency (department secretary, senior technology officer, or equivalent).

 #### States and territories: judicial and legislative branches
-Domain requests from state legislatures and courts must be authorized by an agency’s CIO or highest-ranking executive.
+Domain requests from state legislatures and courts must be authorized by an agency’s CIO or someone in a role of significant, executive responsibility within the agency.

 ### Tribal governments
-Domain requests from tribal governments must be authorized by tribal chiefs as defined by the [Bureau of Indian Affairs](https://www.bia.gov/service/tribal-leaders-directory){.usa-link--external}.
+Domain requests from federally recognized tribal governments must be authorized by the tribal leader the [Bureau of Indian Affairs](https://www.bia.gov/service/tribal-leaders-directory){.usa-link--external} recognizes.

+Domain requests from state-recognized tribal governments must be authorized by the tribal leader the individual state recognizes.

 ### Counties
-Domain requests from counties must be authorized by the chair of the county commission or the equivalent highest-elected official.
+Domain requests from counties must be authorized by the commission chair or someone in a role of significant, executive responsibility within the county (county judge, county mayor, parish/borough president, senior technology officer, or equivalent).
+Other county-level offices (county clerk, sheriff, county auditor, comptroller) may qualify, as well, in some instances.

 ### Cities
-Domain requests from cities must be authorized by the mayor or the equivalent highest-elected official.
+Domain requests from cities must be authorized by someone in a role of significant, executive responsibility within the city (mayor, council president, city manager, township/village supervisor, select board chairperson, chief, senior technology officer, or equivalent).

 ### Special districts
-Domain requests from special districts must be authorized by the highest-ranking executive (president, director, chair, or equivalent) or state CIOs for state-based organizations.
+Domain requests from special districts must be authorized by someone in a role of significant, executive responsibility within the district (CEO, chair, executive director, senior technology officer, or equivalent).

 ### School districts
-Domain requests from school district governments must be authorized by the highest-ranking executive (the chair of a school district’s board or a superintendent).
+Domain requests from school district governments must be authorized by someone in a role of significant, executive responsibility within the district (board chair, superintendent, senior technology officer, or equivalent).

 ## Request your .gov domain